Surmodics (NASDAQ:SRDX) Issues FY 2022 Earnings Guidance

 Surmodics (NASDAQ:SRDX – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided EPS guidance of -$1.23–$1.08 for the period, compared to the consensus EPS estimate of -$1.23.
 The company issued revenue guidance of $97.00 million-$99.00 million, compared to the consensus revenue estimate of $99.76 million.

-Surmodics (NASDAQ:SRDX – Get Rating) last announced its quarterly earnings results on Wednesday, April 27th.
-The company reported ($0.22) EPS for the quarter, beating analysts’ consensus estimates of ($0.32) by $0.10.
+Surmodics (NASDAQ:SRDX – Get Rating) last issued its earnings results on Wednesday, April 27th.
+The company reported ($0.22) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.32) by $0.10.
 Surmodics had a negative return on equity of 6.22% and a negative net margin of 10.80%.
-The company had revenue of $26.11 million during the quarter, compared to analysts’ expectations of $24.40 million.
-During the same period in the prior year, the company earned $0.62 EPS.
-As a group, analysts predict that Surmodics will post -1.15 earnings per share for the current year.
+The firm had revenue of $26.11 million for the quarter, compared to analysts’ expectations of $24.40 million.
+During the same quarter last year, the firm earned $0.62 earnings per share.
+As a group, analysts anticipate that Surmodics will post -1.15 earnings per share for the current fiscal year.

 Hedge Funds Weigh In On Surmodics

-Hedge funds have recently modified their holdings of the company.
-Healthcare of Ontario Pension Plan Trust Fund bought a new stake in shares of Surmodics in the 1st quarter worth approximately $1,111,000.
-Vanguard Group Inc. raised its holdings in shares of Surmodics by 2.6% in the 1st quarter.
-Vanguard Group Inc. now owns 930,838 shares of the company’s stock worth $42,196,000 after purchasing an additional 23,798 shares during the period.
-BlackRock Inc. raised its holdings in shares of Surmodics by 0.8% in the 1st quarter.
-BlackRock Inc. now owns 2,284,644 shares of the company’s stock worth $103,565,000 after purchasing an additional 17,169 shares during the period.
-Engineers Gate Manager LP bought a new stake in shares of Surmodics in the 1st quarter worth approximately $442,000.
-Finally, Gabelli Funds LLC raised its holdings in shares of Surmodics by 10.8% in the 1st quarter.
-Gabelli Funds LLC now owns 51,500 shares of the company’s stock worth $2,334,000 after purchasing an additional 5,000 shares during the period.
-Institutional investors own 94.40% of the company’s stock.
+A number of hedge funds and other institutional investors have recently bought and sold shares of SRDX.
+Captrust Financial Advisors boosted its stake in Surmodics by 24.3% in the first quarter.
+Captrust Financial Advisors now owns 2,307 shares of the company’s stock valued at $105,000 after acquiring an additional 451 shares during the period.
+Hsbc Holdings PLC acquired a new position in shares of Surmodics during the first quarter worth approximately $225,000.
+MetLife Investment Management LLC boosted its position in shares of Surmodics by 58.1% during the first quarter.
+MetLife Investment Management LLC now owns 7,505 shares of the company’s stock worth $340,000 after buying an additional 2,758 shares during the period.
+Bank of Montreal Can boosted its position in shares of Surmodics by 14.5% during the first quarter.
+Bank of Montreal Can now owns 8,898 shares of the company’s stock worth $388,000 after buying an additional 1,126 shares during the period.
+Finally, Engineers Gate Manager LP acquired a new position in shares of Surmodics during the first quarter worth approximately $442,000.
+94.40% of the stock is currently owned by institutional investors and hedge funds.

 Surmodics, Inc, together with its subsidiaries, provides surface modification technologies for intravascular medical devices, and chemical components for in vitro diagnostic immunoassay tests and microarrays in the United States and internationally.
 It operates in two segments, Medical Device and In Vitro Diagnostics (IVD).